 Understanding the HSE doctor pay scales will help you make informed decisions about your career in Ireland.
 If you need further assistance or have any questions about pay negotiation, our IMG connect consultants are here to guide you through the process and ensure you receive the best possible offer.

-An NHS hospital in London is looking for a Locum Consultant in Medical Oncology with an interest in GI and Lung malignancies.
-The Oncology department comprises a team of 16 Consultant Oncologists and is supported by a multidisciplinary team of nurses, pharmacists, and radiographers.
-This Medical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist registration or MRCP qualifications are most encouraged to apply.
+An NHS district general hospital in the South West of England is looking for a Consultant in Medical Oncology with an interest in NET and HPB cancers.
+The Medical Oncology department comprises a team of 11 consultants and is supported by a large team of middle grade doctors and specialist nurses.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.